Bukit Kepong Emergency Gallery

-Bukit Kepong Emergency Gallery (Galeri Darurat Bukit Kepong) is a museum located in Muar, Johor, Malaysia.
-It was built as a memorial to the Bukit Kepong incident that took place during the Malayan Emergency.
+The Bukit Kepong Emergency Gallery (Galeri Darurat Bukit Kepong) is a museum alocated in Bukit Kepong, Muar, Johor, Malaysia.
+Situated by the banks of the Muar River, it was built as a memorial in honour of the fallen during the 1950 Bukit Kepong incident that took place during the height of the Malayan Emergency.

 History

 Bukit Kepong incident

-In 1950, an armed conflict occurred between the Federation of Malaya Police and guerilla from the Malayan National Liberation Army (MNLA) in the surrounding area of the remote Bukit Kepong police station.
+In 1950, an armed standoff occurred between the Federation of Malaya Police and the Malayan National Liberation Army (MNLA), the paramilitary wing of the Malayan Communist Party, in the surrounding area of the remote Bukit Kepong police station.
 The incident started with a guerrilla assault on the police station by a Communist gunman which left almost all of the police officers stationed there dead.
-The policemen refused surrender and held their ground to defend the police station even whist being outnumbered.
+The policemen refused surrendering and held their ground to defend the police station even whist being outnumbered.

 Reinforcements from nearby villages

 Nearby villages could hear the conflict in Bukit Kepong.
 Reinforcements from Kampung Tui were made up of villagers escorted by auxiliary policemen but were ambushed by the Communists.
 They were forced to retreat but continue to guard Bukit Kepong's parameters.
 Their presence eased some pressure on Bukit Kepong and the guerilla forces later retreated after setting ablaze the village office and robbing some stores.

-Other reinforcements came from Kampung Durian Chondong who travelled by sampan to provide aid but were also ambushed by Communists forces.
-Their arrival at 10 a.m was the first instance of the situation in Bukit Kepong being communicated to outsiders.
+Other reinforcements came from Kampung Durian Chondong (now in Tangkak District) who travelled by sampan to provide aid but were also ambushed by Communist forces.
+Their arrival at 10 a.m. was the first instance of the situation in Bukit Kepong being communicated to outsiders.

 Aftermath

-The conflict ended with the deaths of most of the officers stationed there, some of their family members, 2 civilians and 40 Communist guerilla forces.
+The conflict ended with the deaths of most of the officers stationed there, some of their family members, 2 civilians and 40 Communist forces.